There is an independent adjudicator to resolve disputes

-Water customers in England and Wales can go to an independent adjudicator if their complaint has not been resolved by their water company and after intervention from the Consumer Council for Water.
+Customers in England and Wales can go to an independent adjudicator if their complaint has not been resolved.

 The Water Redress Scheme – WATRS adjudicates on disputes relating to:

 The service is free to use for customers.
 However, customers can only take their complaint to the adjudicator after they have been through their water company’s complaints process and been to CCWater to take up the matter on their behalf.

 WATRS aims to make its decision within 20 working days of receiving an application.
 If WATRS supports a customer complaint, it will decide what action the company must take, including carrying out work or paying compensation for loss or damage.
 The decision by WATRS will be binding on the water company if accepted by the customer.